 If your child loses an article, the child should check the school's lost and found.
-It is a good idea to label articles (mittens, scarves, lunch sacks, thermos bottles, sweater, gym shoes, etc.) with your child's name.
+It is a good idea to label articles (mittens, scarves, lunch sacks, thermos bottles, sweater, gym shoes, etc.) with your child's name

 Students are asked not to bring unnecessary items to school.
-Items such as balls, toys, trading cards, games, cell phones or any other personal items should remain at home.
+Items such as balls, toys, trading cards, games or any other personal items should remain at home.
 Lost, stolen or damaged personal items cannot be replaced by the school.
 Students should never leave personal items in their unattended desk or locker.
-Marking items with the student's name is highly recommended.
+Marking items with the students name is recommended.
 It is the responsibility of the student to make sure valuable personal belongings are safely stored with the teacher or principal.
 No money and no valuables should be brought to school.

-If it is necessary to send money for any reason, it is helpful if the money is placed in an envelope and labeled with the child's name.
+When sending money for any other reason, it is helpful if the money is placed in an envelope and labeled with the child's name